angular-gantt/angular-gantt/README.md

 - **labels-width** (default: `0` = Auto)

-  This property defines the width of the label section on the left side of the Gantt.
+  Width of label section on the left side of the Gantt.
 This property support two way binding.
 Therefore if the user resizes the label section any assigned scope variable will be updated too.

 - **load-data**

-  Returns a function (`fn`) which can be called to load more data to the Gantt.
+  Function (`fn`) called to load more data to the Gantt.
-  Take a look at the files [demo.html](demo.html) and [demo.js](assets/demo.js) to see how this callback is used.
+  Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.

   An example of the data definition can be found in [demo\_sample\_data.js](assets/demo_sample_data.js).

   As an alternative, you can use the `data` property to directly assign the data model.

 - **load-timespans**

-  Returns a function (`fn`) which can be called to load timespans into the Gantt.
+  Function (`fn`) called to load timespans into the Gantt.
-  Take a look at the files [demo.html](demo.html) and [demo.js](assets/demo.js) to see how this callback is used.
+  Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.
   An example of the data definition can be found in [demo\_sample\_data.js](assets/demo_sample_data.js).

   As an alternative, you can use the `timespans` property to directly assign the data model.

 - **max-height** (default: `0` = Disabled)

-  If max height is set bigger than 0 the Gantt will be set to this height and show a vertical scroll bar if the content does not fit inside.
+  Maximum height of the Gantt.
+It will show a vertical scroll bar if the content does not fit inside.

 - **remove-data**

-  Returns a function (`fn`) which can be called to remove more data from the Gantt.
+  Function (`fn`) called to remove more data from the Gantt.
 It is possible to remove complete rows or specific tasks.
-  Take a look at the files [demo.html](demo.html) and [demo.js](assets/demo.js) to see how this callback is used.
+  Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.

 - **show-tooltips** (default: `true`)

-  Display a tooltip when the user hovers over a task.
+  Show tooltip when the user hovers over a task.

 - **show-weekend** (default: `true`)

-  Display the weekend days if enabled.
+  Show weekend days.
 Weekend days are displayed different than non weekend days.

 - **show-non-work-hours** (default: `true`)

-  Display the non work hours if enabled.
+  Show non work hours.
 Non work hours displayed different than work hours.
 Increase the `view-scale-factor` if you disable this parameter and use view-scale = day as there are less hours displayed per day.

 - **sort-mode** (default: `name`)

-  Sorts the rows by the given value.
+  Sorts the rows by given expression.
   - `name`: Sort by row name
   - `from`: Sort by the earliest task from date of each row
   - `to`: Sort by the latest task to date of each row